SkoolNotes/Taproot/2020ISOS101/KBxStoryOfScience.md

 ---

 # Lets go.

-Story of Haber
+## Story of Haber | rough notes

-rough notes
+- Haber invented the Haber-Bosch process, responsible for artificial nitrogen fixation

-- Haber invented the Haber-Bosch process, responsible for artificial nitrogen fixation.
+- WIthout it, a third of the world would be unfed